MathBunny/MathBunny.github.io/README.md

 ##Software Development Subsite:
 * Provides specific information about technical skills
 * Provides details about projects, including design and specifications
+* Includes embedded links to YouTube videos
-* Material design inspiration
+* Material design

 ##Known Issues:
-* Email form does not work
+* Email form does not work (this site is hosted statically)

 ##Future Upgrades:
-* Add simple HTML5/Javascript games on software website
 * Add images for the scrolling newsfeed